Urielink/ekiline/readme.txt

 === Ekiline ===
 Contributors: urielink
 Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.0.2
 Requires PHP: 7.0
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/license-list.html#GPLv2
 Donate link: https://www.paypal.com/paypalme/urielink

-A starter theme called Ekiline.

 == Description ==

 Hello!
-I am ekiline, a wordpress theme created the easy development of a website.
+I'm Ekiline, a Hybrid Theme created to make your website development easy.
 My developer and designer (@Urielink) has used all his experience and enthusiasm to facilitate the process of customizing a site using WordPress.
 With me you can build from a simple site to a very robust one like news blog or e-commerce.
 All my components are coordinated to become a site optimized for search engines, responsive, fast loading and I have galleries and many tools that you will love.
 Also, I do not need regular updates, just your attention and dedication.

+Highlights:
+- Hybrid Theme built with Bootstrap 5.
+- Multiple widget areas.
+- Easy creation and organization of websites.
+- Search engine friendly markup (HTML5)
+- It combines the capabilities of bootstrap's CSS and JS with WordPress Customizer and new editor Blocks.
+- Project under constant revision by author.

 == Installation ==
 1. In your admin panel, go to Appearance > Themes and click the Add New button.